-The main components of overhead line are towers, tower foundation, conductors and insulators.
-The task of the tower is to carry the conductors, that are spanned between two towers on insulators.
-In HV and EHV applications mostly lattice towers are used because of their high efficiency, security in operation and cost effectiveness.
-Nevertheless, the conventional lattice tower concepts are understood as old and experience little acceptance in public.
-Hence, the new tower concepts aim to minimize visual impact and optimise the emissions and support public acceptance.
+The main components of OHLs are towers, tower foundation, conductors and insulators.
+The task of the tower is to carry the conductors that span two towers on insulators.
+In HV and EHV applications, mostly lattice towers are used because of their high efficiency, security in operation and cost effectiveness.
+Nevertheless, the conventional lattice tower concepts are understood as old and receive little acceptance by the public.
+Hence, the new tower concepts aim to minimise visual impact and optimise both the emissions and public support.

-In HV and EHV following types can be differentiated:
+In HV and EHV, the following types can be differentiated:

 Components & enablers

 The target of new tower concepts is to create a compact, environment friendly and affordable tower design that potentially increases public acceptance.

 Moreover, the compact design can allow the capacity to be increased in right of way if the latter cannot be extended (e. g.
 2 x 380 kV circuits in previous 2 × 220 kV right of way), or allow a reduction in the height of the towers by reducing the conductor sag (e. g.
 50 Hz example).